 The Eight Characters

-- Concept: Also known as "Bazi" in Chinese, the Eight Characters are composed of a person's year, month, day, and hour of birth, each represented by a pair of Heavenly Stems and Earthly Branches, thus forming a total of eight characters.
-It is believed to contain information about a person's destiny and character.
+Concept: Also known as "Bazi," the Eight Characters are derived from a person’s birth year, month, day, and hour, each represented by a pair of Heavenly Stems and Earthly Branches.
+This system is a traditional cultural framework for exploring personality and life patterns.

 -